Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 To learn about some of the most pressing challenges counselors face today, you’ll also need to take classes on a few specific subjects:

 You can earn hours by attending workshops, seminars, and other training events from approved providers.
-Each hour attending those types of classes typically only counts as one hour towards the 300-hour total.
+Each hour spent attending those types of classes typically counts only as one hour toward the 300-hour total.
 However, each semester hour of class taken through an accredited college or university counts as 15 hours.

 Step 4: Submit a CADC Application to the Kentucky Board of Alcohol and Drug Counselors